Matthew Muller: 2009 Santa Clara County home invasions

 He was later suspected of being involved in other incidents, including a similar home invasion and attempted rape near the Stanford campus on November 29, 2012.
 The victim, a 26-year-old woman, also fought back.
 The perpetrator had taken her laptop and left behind two bump keys.
 DNA on the bump keys did not match Muller's.
 During a traffic stop a few weeks later, police officers found burglary tools in Muller's vehicle.

 In November, when Muller was questioned at work about the College Terrace home invasion, he became paranoid that the Palo Alto Police Department was conspiring with the Chinese government and had wire-tapped his law office and his vehicle.
 He did not appear for a scheduled interview with police, and dropped out of contact with his wife.
 Muller left a note on USB flash drive, stating: "I'm going completely off the grid, no phone, email, credit cards, etc., so please do not try to track me as it will only draw attention," and "I have problems beyond my mental health."
 Muller traded vehicles with his mother and fled to Hurricane, Utah, near Zion National Park to avoid the "psychological warfare" he believed was being waged against him by the Chinese government.
 His camp was set up with motion detectors and trip wires.
-After only two days, he began to fear his environment and returned home to stay with his mother and later, his with his father.
+After only two days, he began to fear his environment and returned home to stay with his mother and later, with his father.